-Tabular data is loaded by read.table and it's shorthands.
-On a new line, type read.table and press F1.
+Tabular data is loaded by read_tsv.
+On a new line, type read_tsv and press F1.
 Help should pop up.
 We'll be using the read.delim shorthand, that is preset for loading <tab> separated data with US decimal separator:

 '''

-d <- read.delim('data/popdata_mda_euro.tsv')
+read_tsv('data/popdata_mda_euro.tsv') -> d

 '''

 A new entry should show up in the 'Environment' tab.
 Click the arrow and explore.
-Click the 'd' letter itself.
+Also click the d letter itself.

 You can see that CHROM was encoded as a number only and it was loaded as integer.
 But in fact it is a factor, not a number (remember e.g. chromosome X).
-Fix this in the read.delim command, loading the data again and overwriting d.
-The plotting would not work otherwise:
+Fix this in the mutate command, loading the data again and overwriting d.
+The (smart) plotting would not work well otherwise:

 '''

+read_tsv('data/popdata_mda_euro.tsv') %>%

+mutate(CHROM = as.factor(CHROM)) ->

-d <- read.delim('data/popdata_mda_euro.tsv', colClasses=c("CHROM"="factor"))
+d

 '''

-6.1.3 First plot
+6.2.2 First plot